 Lifting (strength): Carry weight describes how much a character can carry, but its reasonable to expect a character can lift much more if they don’t intend to keep what they lift.
 A character can lift something a number of pebbles equal to 1d6 +20 + 2 x Strength.
 This costs 3 actions.

 Swimming (strength): Of the ways to move in The Great Expanse, swimming is by far the least common.
 A weak swimmer might find themselves in peril when faced with unusual situations.
-Swim checks are made that the beginning of your turn.
+Swim checks are made at the beginning of your turn.
 A successful swim check can raise the swimmer 1 tile or maintain their current position.
 A creature descends 1 tile when failing a swim check.
 To determine the effects of drowning, see suffocation under additional rules.
 Below are some examples of the expected difficulty for Climbing, but a given check may fall between or exceed the difficulty categories.

 Effortless DC 2: Tread water.